-1. Planning Commission

-a.
-Upon receiving an open space PUD Sketch Plan proposal, the Community Development Department shall schedule a date upon which the Planning Commission will review the plans and hold a public hearing on the proposal.
-Notice for the public hearing shall be completed in conformance with (reference applicable code section assuming we have one).
+- 1. Planning Commission - Upon receiving an open space PUD Sketch Plan proposal, the Community Development DepartmentCity shall schedule a date upon which the Planning Commission will review the plans and hold a public hearing on the proposal.
+Notice for the public hearing shall be completed in conformance with (reference applicable code section assuming we have one). - b.
+Following the hearingUpon completing their review, the Planning Commission shall adopt findings and recommendations on the proposed open space PUD as soon as practical.